 Can the antenna be painted?

-As the copper J-Pole is exposed to the elements, it will develop a dark brown patina.
 You may paint the antenna with nonmetallic paint to protect it and help it blend into the surroundings.
-If you want to keep the antenna looking shiney and new on the tower, you can also paint it with a clear enamel paint.
+If you want to keep the antenna looking shiny and new on the tower, you can also paint it with a clear enamel paint.

 I recommend the following procedure if you are planning to paint the antenna.
 First shine the antenna with some fine ’00′ steel wool.
 Then clean the antenna with a rag or paper towel soaked with isopropyl alcohol.
 Alcohol is flammable so do this in a well ventilated area.
 Also let the rag dry out in the open before throwing it away to prevent spontaneous combustion.
 Tape the connector up with masking tape and apply one or two coats of spray enamel paint.